Classical and Quantum Mechanics via Lie algebras: Consequences of the first law

 performed in a reversible transformation.
 The various kinds of work generally depend on the path through the state space; however, the mechanical work depends only on the end points if the associated process is conservative.

 As is apparent from the formulas given, thermal work is done by changing the entropy of the system, mechanical work by changing the volume, and chemical work by changing the mole numbers.
 In particular, in case of thermal, mechanical, or chemical \bfi{isolation}, the corresponding fluxes vanish identically.
-Thus, constant $S$ characterizes thermally isolated, \bfi{adiabatic} systems, constant $V$ characterizes mechanically isolated, \bfi{closed}\footnote{ Note that the terms 'closed system' has also a much more general interpretation -- which we do {\em not} use in this chapter --, namely as a conservative dynamical system. } systems, and constant $N$ characterizes chemically isolated, \bfi{impermeable} systems.
+Thus, constant $S$ characterizes thermally isolated, \bfi{adiabatic} systems, constant $V$ characterizes mechanically isolated, systems, and constant $N$ characterizes chemically isolated, \bfi{closed}\footnote{ Note that the terms 'closed system' has also a much more general interpretation -- which we do {\em not} use in this chapter --, namely as a conservative dynamical system. } or \bfi{impermeable} systems.
 Note that this constancy only holds when all assumptions for a standard system are valid: global equilibrium, a single phase, and the absence of chemical reactions.
 Of course, these boundary conditions are somewhat idealized situations, which, however, can be approximately realized in practice and are of immense scientific and technological importance.

 The first law shows that, in appropriate units, the temperature $T$ is the amount of energy needed to increase in a mechanically and chemically isolated system the entropy $S$ by one unit.
 The pressure $P$ is, in appropriate units, the amount of energy needed to decrease in a thermally and chemically isolated system the volume $V$ by one unit.
 In particular, increasing pressure decreases the volume; this explains the minus sign in the definition of $P$.
 The chemical potential $\mu_j$ is, in appropriate units, the amount of energy needed to increase in a thermally and mechanically isolated system the mole number $N_j$ by one.
 With the traditional units, temperature, pressure, and chemical potentials are no longer energies.